Kitchen Ready Betty

 cutting foil

-Step 4: Lift the foil sheet off of the pie plate.
-Use scissors to cut a hole in the center, following the creased circle you crimped with your fingers.
+Step 4: Lift the molded foil sheet off the plate.
+Use scissors to carefully cut a hole in the center.
+Follow the creased circle you just crimped.

 hole cut out of foil